Schengen Area

 The Schengen Area (/ˈʃɛŋən/ SHENG-ən, /lb/) is a system of open borders that encompass European countries that have officially abolished border controls at their common borders.
 As an element within the wider area of freedom, security and justice (AFSJ) policy of the European Union (EU), it mostly functions as a single jurisdiction under a common visa policy for international travel purposes.
 The area is named after the 1985 Schengen Agreement and the 1990 Schengen Convention, both signed in Schengen, Luxembourg.

-Of the 27 EU member states, only two are not members of the Schengen Area.
-Cyprus is committed by treaty to join the system and aims to do so by 2026, although its participation has been complicated by the occupation of Northern Cyprus by Turkey since 1974.
-Ireland maintains an opt-out and operates its own visa policy.

-In addition to the member states of the European Union, all member states of the European Free Trade Association, namely Iceland, Liechtenstein, Norway and Switzerland, have signed association agreements with the EU to be part of the Schengen Area.
-In addition, the territories of four microstates – Andorra, Monaco, San Marino and Vatican City – are de facto included in the Schengen Area due to their small size and difficulty of maintaining active border controls.
+Of the 27 EU member states, only two, Cyprus and Ireland, are not members of the Schengen Area.
+Cyprus is committed by treaty to join the system and aims to do so in 2026, although its participation has been complicated by the occupation of Northern Cyprus by Turkey since 1974.
+Ireland maintains an opt-out in order to maintain the Common Travel Area with non-EU member the United Kingdom and operates its own visa policy.
+In addition to the member states of the European Union, all member states of the European Free Trade Association, namely Iceland, Liechtenstein, Norway, and Switzerland, have signed association agreements with the EU to be part of the Schengen Area.
+The microstate of Monaco is de facto part of the Schengen Area as border controls are administered as part of France.
+Three other microstates – Andorra, San Marino and Vatican City – have open borders with the Schengen Area due to their small size and difficulty of maintaining active border controls.
+The British Overseas Territory of Gibraltar has secured a unique status that removes immigration controls at its land border with Spain by shifting Schengen external controls directly to its international airport and seaport, making it a de facto part of the zone.